-- 1. General college admission requirements. - This program has a selective admission process.
-See Selective Allied Health Program Criteria on the Selective and Limited Programs page of the A-B Tech website. www.abtech.edu/selective-limitedprograms - High school chemistry or equivalent from A-B Tech or other regionally-accredited college. - Acceptable report of medical examination by the first day of class. - Completion of required immunizations by first day of class, including first two doses of Hepatitis B vaccine.
+- 1. General college admission requirements. - 2.
+This program has a selective admission process.
+See Selective Allied Health Program Criteria on the Selective and Limited Programs page of the A-B Tech website. www.abtech.edu/selective-limited-programs - High school chemistry or equivalent from A-B Tech or other regionally-accredited college. - Acceptable report of medical examination by the first day of class. - Completion of required immunizations by first day of class, including first two doses of Hepatitis B vaccine.

-- 6. Students applying to the Dental Hygiene program are encouraged to have successfully completed all General Education requirements prior to program admission due to the rigorous nature of the Dental Hygiene curriculum. - The North Carolina Board of Dental Examiners may deny a license to individuals convicted of a felony or any other crime involving moral turpitude.
+- 6. Students applying to the Dental Hygiene program are encouraged to have successfully completed all General Education requirements prior to program admission due to the rigorous nature of the Dental Hygiene curriculum. - The North Carolina Board of Dental Examiners may deny a license to individuals convicted of a felony or any other crime involving moral turpitude. - 8.
+BIO-163 Basic Anatomy & Physiology must be completed with a "C" or better within 5 years of application to the program.